Orchard Turkey Burgers are the perfect burger recipe for fall. Spiked with grated apple, they're super juicy and anything but boring!

 Use a box or flat grater to finely grate the apple, one side at a time.

-Slap the patties onto a skillet (or grill) over medium-heat then cook for 4-5 minute a side, or until they’re no longer pink in the center.
+Slap the patties onto a large skillet or electric griddle over medium heat then cook for 4-5 minute a side, or until they’re no longer pink in the center.

-Smear a bit of brie onto the tops of the burgers, then tent with foil (or lower the grill lid) and let the cheese melt – it won’t take long.
+Next, dollop brie on top of the burgers then cover the pan with a lid, or tent with foil, and let the cheese melt – it won’t take long.

-Pile each burger high with caramelized onions then serve on a bun or bed of spring mix lettuce lined with extra apple slices.
-Drizzle with honey mustard vinaigrette (directions in the recipe card below) and finish with a crack of black pepper.
-THE BEST!
+Pile each burger high with caramelized onions then serve on a bed of spring mix lettuce lined with extra apple slices.
+Drizzle with honey mustard vinaigrette (directions in the recipe card below) then finish with a crack of black pepper.

 Ingredients

-- 1 jumbo sweet onion, cut in half then sliced thin
+- 1 jumbo sweet onion, cut in half then thinly sliced

 - 1 Tablespoon extra virgin olive oil

-- 2 Granny Smith apples, 1 finely grated, 1 sliced thin
+- 2 Granny Smith apples, 1 finely grated, 1 thinly sliced

 - 1/2 teaspoon dried thyme